Leslie Johnson (racing driver): Overview

-His worsening heart condition finally forced permanent retirement from competition in 1954.
+Johnson's worsening heart condition finally forced permanent retirement from competition in 1954.
 He bought a farm in Gloucestershire that included three houses: one was for himself and his family, one for his farm manager, and one for his bank manager.
 He continued to run his Maidenhead-based company Prototype Engineering, which produced precision components for the fledgling nuclear industry.
 Towards the end of his life he developed a keen interest in the "Sport of Kings" and owned several racehorses.

 Doug Nye recorded motor racing photographer Guy Griffiths's personal recollection of Leslie Johnson:

 "[Q]uite the most charming, friendly, unassuming and courteous man in motor racing...
 [His] furniture factory [was] an extremely paternalistic, caring concern, in which long-term employees were looked after virtually to the grave.
 When they became too old for their regular work they might be put onto lighter duties for a lesser wage, but there'd always be something for them, Johnson made sure of that.

 "When he acquired ERA Ltd and re-established it at Dunstable he [employed] a number of old lags from pre-war racing who were looking for a job postwar.
 When he drove the E-Type, I think in the Isle of Man, Reg Parnell wandered over for a chat with Johnson, and absent-mindedly gave the car's steering wheel a tweak, to discover VAAAST free-play.
 'You can't race this Leslie, you'll kill yourself'.
 'Oh yes, well, it takes a bit of getting used to but you know, the boys have worked so hard to get it ready I really feel I ought to give it a go...'.

 "He apparently never complained, he was a very buttoned-up, stoical, philosophical chap...his final illness was very quick, and extremely painful for him, yet he never let it show [...]
 He was regarded as being straight as a die...a good fellow."

-He was married to the widow of Anglo-French driver Pierre Maréchal, and stepfather to her son Christian Maréchal, an advertising copywriter, UK ultralight aviation pioneer and freelance journalist.
+Johnson was married to the widow of Anglo-French driver Pierre Maréchal, and stepfather to her son Christian Maréchal, an advertising copywriter, UK ultralight aviation pioneer and freelance journalist.

-Leslie Johnson died in 1959, aged 46, at Foxcote House, the family's home in the village of Foxcote, Gloucestershire, England.
+Johnson died in 1959, aged 46, at Foxcote House, the family's home in the village of Foxcote, Gloucestershire, England.